awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/get-started-exercise.md

 + A [Project Object Model \(pom\.xml\)](https://maven.apache.org/guides/introduction/introduction-to-the-pom.html) file\.
 This file contains information about the application's configuration and dependencies, including the Kinesis Data Analytics for Java Applications libraries\.
 + A `main` method that contains the application's logic\.

+**Note**
+**In order to use the Kinesis connector for the following application, you need to download the source code for the connector and build it as described in the [Apache Flink documentation](https://ci.apache.org/projects/flink/flink-docs-release-1.6/dev/connectors/kinesis.html)\.**

 **To create and compile the application code**

 1. Create a Java/Maven application in your development environment\.
 For information about creating an application, see the documentation for your development environment: